-Easy New England Clam Chowder in 6 Simple Steps
+Easy New England Clam Chowder Recipe in 6 Simple Steps

 This easy New England Clam Chowder is rich and creamy and is made without bacon.
 Also known as white clam chowder or Rhode Island Clam Chowder, this hearty soup is sure to please the “chowdah” lover on your list!